-Head of Department: Peter Scoggins
+Head of Department: Jessica Wittert van Hoogland

-peterscoggins@leightonpark.com
+jessicawittert@leightonpark.com

 If you are seeking a future in which you want to be known as a good communicator this course is for you.
 Theatre Studies combines well with other subjects such as English, History, Psychology, Politics, Music and Art.